grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * Making the call: the pursuing sub is advanced diesel-electric, not nuclear.
 	* They occasionally run on the surface to recharge as well.
 	* (in later stories, snorkels and nuclear subs come into play, but those are not widespread technologies yet)
+* [ ] Add a conversation about the morality of running weapons parts when they have the magnetic mines aboard
+	* Maybe with shakes over ship-to-ship, just to keep it interesting
+	* Maybe Shakes wonders if it's moral to run weapons
+	* But Percy points out that they might be supplying a rebel group fighting for their freedoms
+	* Though that rebel group might be the oppressors in 6 months
+	* There's no way to keep track of who is in power, or even if there actually CAN be someone in power
+	* So instead just do the job at hand, and hope it all comes out as a moral wash in the long run
+* [ ] Add pigeon communication scene:
+	* "Goddamn it!
+Get Shakes on the...pigeon."
+"His name is Guillaume" said Hemi.
+"I don't care what his name is!
+Just get Shakes to reverse course!"
+	* later "ok, get the pigeon" "guiaullme" "guiaullme, and tell Shakes...."
 * [X] add something explaining that the Prospect has no torpedo tubes:
 	* "Can't we fire a torpedo at them?"
 Asked a naive youngster.
 "We're not a warship, we don't have torpedo tubes!"
 Replied Percy
 * [X] do you want to have a more exciting opening ala Mickey Spillane --- start in the middle of some violence?